satya-arjunan/visocyteold/Utilities/Sphinx/config/api-changes.rst

 Changes to defaults
 ~~~~~~~~~~~~~~~~~~~
-This version includes major overhaul of the Visocyte's Python internals towards
+This version includes major overhaul of the ParaView's Python internals towards
-one main goal: making the results consistent between Visocyte UI and Python
+one main goal: making the results consistent between ParaView UI and Python
 applications e.g. when you create a RenderView, the defaults are setup
 consistently irrespective of which interface you are using.
 Thus, scripts
-generated from Visocyte's trace which don't describe all property values may
+generated from ParaView's trace which don't describe all property values may
 produce different results from previous versions.